NCAR/seqgentools/README.rst

 Motivation
 =============

-Python itertools_ package provides users with useful tools that helps to create iterators for efficient loopings."
-Tools in the package can define a large multi-dimensional arrays succinctly.
+Python itertools_ package provides users with capability of creating "iterators for efficient loopings".
+From machine-learning prospective, with "itertools", user can define a large multi-dimensional arrays succinctly.

-For example, following code snippets generate a 3-dimensional space that has 1,000 data points:
+For example, following code snippet generates a 3-dimensional space that has 1,000 data points:

 .. code-block:: python

     >>> for x,y,z in itertools.product(range(10), repeat=3):
     >>>     # DO work on each "point of (x,y,z)"

 However, itertools_ has one critical drawback to be used as a search space generator for Machine-learning techniques: Its element should be accessed sequentially.
 For example, to access to the last point of (9,9,9) in previous code example, you need to go through all 999 elements from (0,0,0) to (9,9,8).
 It is because Python iterator does not support indexing.
-Next code examples shows that iterator can not be index.
+Next code examples show that iterator can not be index.

 .. code-block:: python